25space/docs/mysql.md

 ## Support & Update time
 This time can be found in the Cloud Management Suite.
 The default time is Sunday 2AM - 6AM (MEZ)

+## Backups
+All databases are backed up fully automatically once a day.
+We usually keep the snapshots for up to 5 days.

 ## Technical limits
 - Max. storage for each database is 250MB